RobotLocomotion/drake/drake/doc/docker.rst

 ::

-  $ docker -it drake bash
+  $ docker run -it drake bash

 which will give you bash shell access to the Ubuntu 16.04 Docker container where you can run commands such as: